At a Glance

 ✨Prepare Questions for Them

 Have a few thoughtful questions ready to ask at the end of the interview.
-This shows your enthusiasm for the position and helps you gauge if the company culture is a good fit for you.
+This shows your enthusiasm for the position and helps you gauge if the company culture aligns with your expectations.